-One of her common strategies is that one word can have multiple definitions all of which may pertain to the main theme.
+One of her common strategies is to use a word with multiple definitions- all of which may pertain to the poem's main theme.
 For this reason she has been called an early language poet.
 Dickinson is obsessed with word choice.

-- For example line 4 uses the word "throe," which can mean: a violent spasm; a sharp attack of emotion; violent convulsion, struggle; the throes of battle; the agony of death; the pains of childbirth. - In addition, it is possible to read into this definition a sense of the erotic: the religious spasm of ecstasy experienced by Saint Theresa, a statue created by Gian Lorenzo Bernini during the Italian Renaissance in 1652. - Saint Theresa looks as if she is in a state of ecstasy her mouth is open and she looks like she is about to have convulsions. - Her arm and leg have fallen to her side and this adds more to the affect that she is not in control of her body, but rather God is.
+- For example line 4 uses the word "throe," which can mean: a violent spasm; a sharp attack of emotion; violent convulsion, struggle; as in the throes of battle; the agony of death; the pains of childbirth. - In addition, it is possible to read into this definition a sense of the erotic: as seen in the religious spasm of ecstasy experienced by Saint Theresa, a statue created by Gian Lorenzo Bernini in 1652, during the Italian Renaissance. - Saint Theresa looks as if she is in a state of ecstasy her mouth is open and she looks like she is about to have convulsions. - Her arm and leg have fallen to her side and this adds more to the affect that she is not in control of her body, but rather God is. - Dickinson focuses on the blurred division between Agony and Ecstasy, Pleasure and Pain.

-- The more terse the subject, the more stress on the words shown. - Likewise, she often utilizes a style of capitalizations which give her nouns a "concreteness as well as philosophical" relevence (Paglia, 98).
+- The more terse the subject, the more stress on the words will be shown. - Likewise, she often utilizes a style of capitalizations which give her nouns a "concreteness as well as philosophical" relevance (Paglia, 98).

-• In this poem alone she capitalizes:
+- In this short poem alone she capitalizes:

-Agony
+- > Agony

 - > Convulsion

 - > Throe

 - > Eyes

 - > Death

 - > Beads

 - > Forehead

 - > Anguish

-Also, this is a good example of how she does not maintain iambic pentameter as most poetry was in her lifetime.
-Looking at her work collectively, her line lengths vary from two feet to the more frequent formula of alternating four feet/three feet.
+• Also, this is a good example of how she does not maintain iambic pentameter as was the standard in her lifetime.